lexibank/tlopo/out/vol2/chapter9.md

-The reflexes from Huon Gulf languages (NNG: Yabem, Mangga, Mapos Buang) all reflect a verb Proto Huon Gulf &ast;bok(-) ‘be night’ (Mangga bus(in) is a nominalisation): I am assuming that this is an irregular reflex of &ast;boŋi.
-There are other fragments of evidence above (Puluwatese, Rotuman, Rennellese) that POc &ast;boŋi also served as a verb ‘be/become night’.
+The reflexes from Huon Gulf languages (NNG: Yabem, Mangga, Mapos Buang) all reflect a verb Proto Huon Gulf _&ast;bok(-)_ ‘be night’ (Mangga _bus(in)_ is a nominalisation): I am assuming that this is an irregular reflex of _&ast;boŋi_.
+There are other fragments of evidence above (Puluwatese, Rotuman, Rennellese) that POc _&ast;boŋi_ also served as a verb ‘be/become night’.

 <a id="p-306"></a>